KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 without structural readiness.

 **Justification**
-The Serpent reveals before synthesis is possible.
+The Serpent reveals before integration is possible.
 Opens cognition without grounding in resonance,
 enticing the soul into dissonance
 under the guise of enlightenment.